Katarina Jagellonica of Poland, Queen of Sweden

 From her father’s first marriage to Barbara Zápolya (1495 – 1515), a Hungarian noblewoman who died two months after giving birth to her second child, Katharina had two half-sisters:

 Katarina was raised with her sisters Sophia and Anna.
 Most of her parents’ attention was given to the two eldest children Isabella and Sigismund Augustus.
-Katarina was educated by Italian tutors to read, write and speak Latin, German, and Italian.
+Katarina was educated by Italian tutors to read, write, and speak Latin, German, and Italian.
 In addition, she was instructed in riding, dancing, singing, and playing several musical instruments.

-After the death of her father in 1548, Katarina’s brother Sigismund II Augustus succeeded as King of Poland and Grand Duke of Lithuania.
+After her father died in 1548, Katarina’s brother Sigismund II Augustus succeeded as King of Poland and Grand Duke of Lithuania.
 Sigismund II Augustus and his mother Bona Sforza previously had a conflict over his marriage to Barbara Radziwiłł, his former mistress.
 Bona eventually accepted her son’s decision to marry but their relationship was problematic and after her husband’s death, Bona and her three unmarried daughters moved away from the Polish court.
 In 1556, Katarina’s sister Sophia married and left for the Duchy of Brunswick-Lüneberg.
 At the same time, Katarina’s mother decided to return to her home country, the Duchy of Milan.
 Katarina and her sister Anna were sent to the Palace of the Grand Dukes of Lithuania in Vilnius so that there would be a royal presence in Lithuania.

 Johan III, King of Sweden; Credit – Wikipedia